Skip to contents

 male_label

 A character value used to describe how males are encoded in the sex column of the dataframe used in data.
-Examples include "Males", "Male", "male", "males", "M", etc. Defaults to "Male".
+This MUST match the value for male data in the sex column, and it must be consistent across data sheets.
+Defaults to "Male".

 female_label

 A character value used to describe how females are encoded in the sex column of the dataframe used in data.
-Examples include "Females", "Female", "female", "females", "F", etc. Defaults to "Female".
+This MUST match the value for female data in the sex column, and it must be consistent across data sheets.
+This must be consistent in all data sheets.
+Defaults to "Female".

 baseline_label